 Norwegian has partnered with AVTECH Sweden AB allowing Norwegian’s pilots to receive accurate wind and temperature information to explore the possibility of reducing fuel consumption and thereby reducing Norwegian's environmental footprint.
 Norwegian's pilots will gain access to the highest quality weather data available.
 When this data is fed into the aircraft’s Flight Management Computer, the aircraft’s flightpath can be adjusted and optimized.
 The goal is to deliver better fuel and time estimates as well as fuel efficient descents with less speed deviations.

 Aviation is associated with noise challenges.
 Norwegian’s new fleet of aircraft plays an important part in the efforts to reduce negative impact on the local environment, as the new aircraft are considerably quieter than their older counterparts.
 All of Norwegian’s aircraft meet The International Civil Aviation Organization’s (ICAO) Chapter 4 requirements and 100 per cent meet Chapter 14 requirements.

 Norwegian’s aircraft feature the most modern interiors.
 Several factors, such as slim and light seats, reduce weight and emissions.

-All of Norwegian’s 737-800s have winglets, a tailfin-like extension of each wingtip.
+All of Norwegian’s 737-800s and 737 MAX have winglets, an extension of each wingtip.
 Winglets reduce drag, which in turn reduces fuel consumption by approximately two percent per aircraft.

 At Norwegian, we have a special engine and aircraft wash that decreases fuel consumption, reducing carbon emissions by approximately 16 000 tons per year.

-In collaboration with the Global Climate Institute, Norwegian planted 7000 trees in the UK and Spain – one for every person working at the company.
-Norwegian will continue to plant trees in other parts of the world:
+In collaboration with the Global Climate Institute, Norwegian is one of the first airlines in the world to plant trees to benefit the environment.
+We have planted 9,000 trees in the UK and Spain – one for every person working at the company and will continue to plant trees in other parts of the world: